YukiSakamoto/Darwin_Trace/README.md

 ### Mechanism

+	1. Fork the process
-First of all, this program fork the process, disable ASLR (Address Space Layout Randomization) and load the target binary for child process.
+	2. Disable ASLR(short of Address Space Layout Randomization) and load the target binary for child process.
-Next, before running the child process, this program disassembles the target binary and set breakpoints on each functions' entrance and exit address.
+	3. Before running the child process, parent program disassemble the target binary, and set brekpoints on each functions' entrypoint and exit points.
-Then, this program will enable to start the child process.
+	4. Run.

 ### Build
 * requirements
-	* udis86 (For disassenble x86_64 binary)
+	* udis86 (For disassenble)
 	* Mac OS X(You cannot compile and execute on Linux)

 * build

-After install these requirements,

 		> ./waf configure
 		> ./waf build
+		> ./waf install		( <- this is option )

 If the build is completed, a binary file named 'tracer' would be generated.

 ### execution
 * Mac OS X requires root permission or a signature to open ports to other process.
 So, please execute like following:

-		sudo ./tracer XXX(target_process)
+		sudo ./tracer XXX(target_program)